Smartlinuxcoder/hybrid-coin/README.md

+**The Sigmaest bank: FusionBank**

+Welcome to FusionBank, a cool mobile banking app that combines the convenience of online transactions with the security of offline capabilities.
+It is built with SvelteKit, Drizzle ORM, and uses Jose for authenticating.

-# FusionBank
+**The FusionBank Experience**

-FusionBank is a simple banking app built with SvelteKit, Drizzle ORM, and JWT-based authentication.
-It's designed for everyday banking tasks.
-Imagine you're heading to the market to buy groceries – here's how FusionBank helps:
+Let's say you're heading to the market to pick up some groceries.
+Here's how FusionBank makes your day easier:

-### Use Case: Going to the Market

-1. **Check Your Balance**
-   Before you head out, you open FusionBank to check your balance.
-You want to make sure you have enough funds to buy what you need.
-The app shows your current balance, which is updated in real time.

-2. **Send Money to a Friend**
-   While browsing the aisles, you realize you need to pay your friend for a shared meal.
-No problem.
-You quickly send the agreed amount of money via the "Send Money" feature.
-The app asks for the recipient's username, and you confirm the amount.

-3. **Transaction Receipt with QR Code**
+1. **Check Your Balance and Send Money**: Before you head out, check your balance and send money to a friend or family member directly from the app.
+It's as easy as sending a text message, and everything happens online.
-   FusionBank generates a PDF receipt for the transaction with a QR code attached.
-You scan the QR code later to confirm the payment with your friend.
+2. **Generate a Banknote**: Once you've sent the money, FusionBank generates a banknote - a receipt with a unique QR code that contains all the transaction details.
+This banknote acts as proof of payment and can be used offline.

-4. **View Your Transaction History**
-   After the payment, you can check your transaction history to ensure everything is in order.
-The app shows all recent transactions, including the one you just made to your friend.

-5. **Admin Features (Optional)**
-   If you're the admin, you could also make changes to the system like adjusting your balance for any reason, but for the average user, everything is straightforward and intuitive.

-## Features

-- **User Authentication**: Secure login and logout with JWT tokens.
+3. **Use the Banknote Offline**: Even if you're offline when you receive or generate the banknote, you can still scan the QR code later to retrieve the transaction details.
+This is perfect for situations where you're not connected to the internet.
+4. **Sync When Online**: When you're back online, simply scan the QR code again to validate and complete the transaction.
+The app will automatically sync the transaction with our servers to ensure everything is up to date.

+**Features You'll Love**

+- **Secure Login**: FusionBank uses JWT-based authentication to ensure your account is safe and secure.
-- **Balance Management**: Users can view and manage their balance.
+- **Balance Management**: View and manage your balance with ease.
-- **Send Money**: Transfer money to other users with a simple interface.
+- **Send Money**: Transfer money to other users with a simple and intuitive interface.
-- **Transaction History**: View all transactions, both sent and received.
+- **Transaction History**: View all your transactions, both sent and received, for easy tracking.
-- **PDF Receipt Generation**: After each transaction, a PDF with a QR code is generated for tracking.
+- **PDF Receipt Generation**: Get a PDF receipt with a QR code after each transaction for your records.
-- **Admin-Only Features**: Admin can perform special operations like depositing funds.
+- **Admin Features**: Admins can perform special tasks like adjusting balances, managing users, and reviewing transaction history through secure authentication.

-## Demo
+**Check Out the Demo**

-Check out the live demo of FusionBank at [bank.smart.is-a.dev](https://bank.smart.is-a.dev).
+Want to see FusionBank in action?
+Check out the live demo at [bank.smart.is-a.dev](https://bank.smart.is-a.dev).

-## Technologies Used
+**Technologies Used**

+We've built FusionBank using a combination of cool stuff, including:

-- **Frontend**: SvelteKit
+- **Frontend**: SvelteKit because yes :)
-- **Backend**: SvelteKit, duh
+- **Backend**: SvelteKit, because its fullstack duh
-- **Database**: Postgresql with Drizzle ORM
+- **Database**: Postgresql with Drizzle ORM for database business
-- **Authentication**: JWT (JSON Web Tokens)
+- **Authentication**: JWT (JSON Web Tokens) for secure authentication and authorization
-- **PDF Generation**: PDFKit & QR Code
+- **PDF Generation**: PDFKit and QR Code for generating banknotes and other documents

+Come and experience the Sigma power of FusionBank for yourself.